AMIT-ZING/Python-important-topics/Call by object reference in python/README.md

 Hence the statement `print(x)` prints `[222, 2, 3, 4]` as it is instructed(changing the value of x[0] to 222) by the function and the `print(y)` statement also prints `[222, 2, 3, 4]` which is the changed value as you can see.

 ## Pass/call by object reference:
+In Python, almost everything is an object.
+In Python, Values are passed to function by object reference.
+In python the objects are of two types:
+- Mutable (modifiable)
+- Immutable (not modifiable)

+If object is **mutable** then modified value is available outside the function.
+Means the modification will also change the original object.
+**e.g.**
+list, dict, set, byte array

+If object is **immutable** then the modified value is not available outside the function.
+Means the modification won't affect the original object.
+**e.g.**
+int, float, complex, string, tuple, frozen set [note: immutable version of set], bytes.

+In the event that you pass arguments like whole numbers, strings or tuples to a function, the passing is like call-by-value because you can not change the value of the immutable objects being passed to the function.
+Whereas passing mutable objects can be considered as call by reference because when their values are changed inside the function, then it will also be reflected outside the function.